BSChuang/ML-WEBH/index.md

 ### Methods
-Although some specifics are still in flux, we have already established a high level plan for the completion of this project.
-We are currently evaluating three datasets as possible sources:
+Although some specifics are in flux, we already have a plan for the methods we'll use for this project.
+We're currently evaluating three datasets:

 1. [Kaggle Fake News](https://www.kaggle.com/c/fake-news/data)
 2. [TweetsCOV19](https://data.gesis.org/tweetscov19/#dataset)
 3. [CoAID](https://github.com/cuilimeng/CoAID/tree/master/07-01-2020)

-Each dataset has distinct advantages and disadvantages.
-CoAID is the most directly topical, containing various social media posts and labels regarding truth / falsehood.
-However, it also quite limited in size, which may ultimately limit the predictive power of our model.
-TweetsCOV19 is larger, but lacks truth / falsehood labels.
-However, the TweetsCov19 dataset may still be of use when it comes to topic modeling and unsupervised learning.
-The Kaggle dataset is the largest and most popular option, but does not correspond directly to our project's goals.
-Instead of containing data regarding misleading social media posts, it instead focuses on fake news articles.
-Despite this domain mismatch, we do believe that models trained on the Kaggle dataset will likely generalize to social media posts fairly well.

-To actually train the classifier, we will first need to "vectorize" the input social media posts.
-In essence, this means converting the body text of the post into a numerical vector representation.
-We plan to explore a variety of techniques for this task, including TF-IDF, Doc2Vec, and BERT.
-The ultimate choice will likely require us balancing the performance of the classifier with the difficulty of implementing each encoding strategy.
+To train the classifier, we need to convert the text of the post into a vector representation.
+We plan to explore multiple techniques, including TF-IDF, Doc2Vec, and BERT

-Prior to the training of the classifier (which discriminates between true and fake news), we plan to use unsupervised learning to get a better feel for our data.
-We envision two main uses.
-First, we'd like to perform k-means clustering on the embedded representations of articles in the Kaggle dataset.
-It would be useful to see if fake news forms a distinct cluster, or if we can find a cluster corresponding to healthcare-specific fake news.
-Secondly, we believe unsupervised learning may be useful in discovering different sub-types of covid fake news.
-For this, we would like to use k-means clustering on the embedded representations of posts within the CoAID dataset to see how many distinct clusters form.
-We'd like to analyze these clusters and identify any distinct semantic attributes each cluster has.
+This project also has an unsupervised learning component.
+We'd like to perform k-means clustering on the vectorized representations of articles from the Kaggle dataset.
+We want to see if we can find a cluster corresponding to healthcare-specific fake news.

-For the supervised learning portion of the project, we aim to develop a classifier that can accurately label a given social media post as true or fake news.
-For this task, we will train a classifier of input-output pairs composed of the vector representation of each social media post and that post's corresponding truth / falsehood label.
-We will likely try a variety of models, including SVM, Random Forest, and Logistic Regression.
-The model chosen will ultimately depend on the which model tested results in the best performance.
+For the supervised portion, we aim to develop a classifier that can label social media posts as true or false.
+For this task, we will train a classifier with post vectors and input and truth / falsehood labels as output.
+We will try multiple models, including SVM, Random Forest, and Logistic Regression.
+We will choose the model based on which performs the best, in terms of accuracy and F1 score.

-One unique aspect of our approach is the data sources we will draw from when evaluating the truth of a social media post.
-Unlike some approaches, we will look at not only the body text of the post, but also the text of all the comments associated with that post.
-We believe that the way users engage with fake news is likely quite distinct from the interaction patterns of real news, offering the potential for increased accuracy in label prediction.
+Our approach has some unique aspects.
+Unlike some approaches, we will look at not only the text of the post, but also the text of the comments associated with that post.
+We believe this can increase accuracy in label prediction.

-One risk associated with this project is the issue posed by false positives.
-If this system was used to automatically remove posts and a post was erroneously flagged as fake news, then the affected user would likely feel slighted by that automated system.
-In the worst case, this issue creates unnecessary and arbitrary censorship.
-As a result, we recommend that this system, once developed, is strictly used with a human-in-the-loop.
-In other words, we recommend that the model output is used only to flag potentially misleading posts, and that a human moderator must manually verify that the content of the post is false before the post is deleted.
+One risk of the project stems from false positives.
+If this system is used to automatically remove posts, and it removes a true post, then we risk enabling arbitrary censorship.
+Resultantly, we recommend that this system be strictly used with human supervision, i.e the output is used to flag posts, after which a human much manually review.

-We believe this project is completely achievable within the provided timeframe of 2 months.
-This includes all steps from data exploration, to model training, to results evaluation.
-We don't expect there to be any associated costs, as none of the techniques used are particularly costly or computationally expensive to implement.
+We believe this project is achievable within 2 months.
+We don't expect there to be any associated costs, since our methods aren't computationally expensive to implement.

 ### Results
 By the end of this project, we want to create software in which users can upload a social media post to be scanned.
 From there, we will utilize machine learning principles to categorize the post as containing or not containing fake news about Coronavirus.